pre-commit/pre-commit-hooks/README.md

     branches.
   - `-p` / `--pattern` can be used to protect branches that match a supplied regex (e.g. `--pattern, release/.*`).
 May be specified multiple times.
+  - `-m` / `--message` can be used to customize the error message in case of failure.

 Note that `no-commit-to-branch` is configured by default to [`always_run`](https://pre-commit.com/#config-always_run).
 As a result, it will ignore any setting of [`files`](https://pre-commit.com/#config-files),